On this page:

 This page provides information about pelvic organ prolapse.
 If you have any further questions or concerns, please speak to the staff member in charge of your care.

 Prolapse is very common and affects around 50% of women who have had a vaginal birth.
 It can also affect women who have not been pregnant or given birth.
-Additionally, some cancer treatments can have an impact on the pelvic tissue and pelvic floor muscles which can weaken the impact in this area and therefore increase the risk of prolapse.
+Additionally, some cancer treatments can have an impact on the pelvic tissue and pelvic floor muscles which can weaken this area and therefore increase the risk of prolapse.

 An anterior wall prolapse (previously known as cystocele) is the most common prolapse.
 It occurs when the bladder pushes into the front wall of the vagina.
 This may cause difficulty in emptying the bladder which could cause infections.
 It may also cause an increase in urinary frequency (day or night), incontinence and difficulty in starting the flow of urine.